HarshPanchal18/DevOps/Kubernetes/Brainstorms.md

 ---

-## What happens if multiple StorageClasses are marked as default
+## What happens if multiple StorageClasses are marked as default?

 If multiple StorageClasses are marked as default in a Kubernetes cluster, the following occurs: